xXMojerxx/Jude-APCS-Classroom/if-else-statements.md

 If/else statements indicate what happends when a user interacts with someting or when your app checks for something, using a true or false checker.
 When the vlaue is ***TRUE*** within the statement, it will run the statement.
 But when the function is ***FALSE***, it will continue on to the next line of code or the next statement presented.

-To give a better example, I am going to give two differt programs, one for an if-statement and another one for an if/else-statement:
+To give a better example, I am going to give two different programs, one for an if-statement and another one for an if/else-statement:
 ## IF-STATEMENT
 ```js
 //FORMAT OF AN IF STATEMENT